Truth & Reconciliation FAQ

 What happened with TRC1 & TRC2?

-56 adoptee cases representing all 4 adoption agencies were finalized by TRC1 and TRC2.
+56 adoptee cases representing all 4 adoption agencies were finalized by TRC1 and TRC2 in 2025.
 The remaining 311 cases were suspended and therefore did not receive a ruling.
-It is thought they will be investigated during TCR3.
+It is thought they will be investigated during TCR3, which was approved to move forward in early 2026.
 The findings and recommendations of the Truth and Reconciliation Commission can be found in the report here.

 What do adoptees who submitted their cases say about the significance of TRC1 & TRC 2?